 Example 1 Neeraj took some wheat to the mill to grind.
 He filled a tin box to the brim with wheat.
 After the wheat was ground, Neeraj found that the box was not big enough to carry all the ground wheat.
 Can you explain why this happened?
+(13) Which is heavier: one quintal iron or one quintal cotton?

-(13) Example 2 A bottle in the school laboratory holds one kg of water when filled to the brim.
+Example 2 A bottle in the school laboratory holds one kg of water when filled to the brim.
 The teacher gave this bottle to Shama and asked her to get one kg of oil.
-The shopkeeper filled the bottle up to the brim with oil, but there was still some oil left over.
+The shopkeeper filled the bottle up to the brim with oil after weighing one kg of it, but there was still some oil left over.
 Why did this happen?
-(14) Which is more dense - water or oil?
-(15) Suppose we take two test-tubes of the same size and fill one to the brim with water and the other with oil.
-On the basis of your answer to question 15, explain which will weigh more and why?
-(16) WHICH IS MORE DENSE - RELATIVE DENSITY Your science kit contains two equal sized blocks made of wood and rubber.
+(14) Which is denser - water or oil?
+(15) Suppose we take two test tubes of the same size and fill one to the brim with water and the other with oil.
+On the basis of your answer to question 15, explain which will weigh more?
+(16) WHO IS DENSER: RELATIVE DENSITY Your science kit contains two equal sized blocks made of wood and metal.
 Which of these two blocks is heavier?
-(17) Can you tell which one is more dense?
+(17) Can you tell which one is denser?
 (18) SOLVE THIS PROBLEM You have two blocks.
 You do not know what material they are made of.
 The volume of one block is 30 cubic cm while the other is 60 cubic cm.
 The second block is heavier than the first.
-Based on this information, can you tell which of the two blocks is more dense?
-(19) When the volume of two objects is different, it is difficult to tell which object is more dense solely on the basis of its weight.
-One way in which we can compare the denseness of objects is to take equal volumes of the two objects and compare their weights.
+Based on this information, can you tell which of the two blocks is denser?
+(19) When the volume of two objects is different, it is difficult to tell which object is denser solely on the basis of its weight.
+One way in which we can compare the denseness of different objects is to take equal volumes of the objects and compare their weights.
 But this is not always possible.
 There is another simple method.
 Let's perform an experiment and learn this method.
 But first, check your weighing balance.
-We shall have to weigh objects several times to find how dense they are so your balance should function properly.
-The way to check your balance is explained in the chapter on principles of the balance.
-We shall use a simple method of comparing the denseness of each object with water.
-In the following experiment we shall find out how many times each solid object is more dense than water.
-This is the relative density of that object.
-Relative density means how many times an object is more dense than water.
+We shall have to weigh objects several times to find how dense they are, so your balance should function properly.
+The way to check your balance is explained in the chapter 'Principles of the Balance'.
+We shall use a method of comparing the denseness of each object with water.
+In the following experiment we shall find out how many times each solid object is denser than water.
+This is called as the relative density of that object.
 To find the relative density of an object, we must first weigh the object and then weigh an equal volume of water.
 The two weights are then compared.
 Let us perform an experiment to understand how this is done.
 EXPERIMENT 1 Take an overflow vessel and a 50 ml measuring cylinder from your kit.
 You already have a weighing balance and weights.
 Copy Table 1 in your exercise book and record the results of your experiment in it.
-First we shall find out the relative density of rubber.
-Weight of measuring cylinder gm S. No. Name of object Weight of object Weight of displaced water and cylinder Weight of displaced water by object Relative density of object (1) (2) (3) (4) (5) (6) Weigh the empty 50 ml measuring cylinder.
+First we shall find out the relative density of iron using the block.
+Weigh the empty 50 ml measuring cylinder.
 Remember that you will have to use the same measuring cylinder throughout the experiment.
 Otherwise your results may not be correct.

 Note the weight of the cylinder in the table.
-(20) Weigh the rubber block.
+(20) Weigh the iron block.